 1997 rock shox indy xc restoration

 Indy`s overall condition was pretty good.
 Lower legs had still original cream white painting and stickers, but with many scuffs and scratches.
-However, internals were in very good shape.
+However, the internals were in very good shape.
 Stanchions were still untouched, shiny silver.
 Wiper seals were in proper working condition.
 Type 2 coil spring system with one-piece elastomers were like new.
 Threadless steerer had been cut down to 190mm.

-When disassembling the fork, I completly stripped off old Rock Shox painting and decals and prepared the fork for powder coating.
+When disassembling the fork, I completely stripped off old Rock Shox painting and decals and prepared the fork for powder coating.
 White powder coating was the only choice in this project.
 One more layer of clear coating was applied on top.
 The legs were polished after coating.
 I replaced original steel canti-brake studs with titanium ones.
 Plastic preload adjuster knobs were replaced with red aluminium adjusters taken from SL edition.
 Finally, the fork must have black fork boots.

 Some words about custom design and new stickers.
 I like that design.
 White is always nice and green stickers look fresh and expressive.
 A set of Indy stickers is completely home-made.
 I just wanted this colour scheme, but with original Rock Shox and Indy logos.
-The stickers have original size and been made by digital printing with clear thin vinyl layer on top.
+The stickers have the original size and been made by digital printing with a clear thin vinyl layer on top.
 Do you believe the fork is yet 21 years old?